biothings/mygeneset.info/docs/doc/query_service.rst

 fields
 """"""
-    Optional, can be a comma-separated fields to limit the fields returned from the matching gene hits.
-The supported field names can be found from any gene object (e.g. `gene 1017 <http://mygeneset.info/v1/gene/1017>`_).
-Note that it supports dot notation as well, e.g., you can pass "refseq.rna".
+    Optional, can be a comma-separated fields to limit the fields returned from the matching geneset hits.
+The supported field names can be found from any geneset object (e.g. `geneset WP60 <http://mygeneset.info/v1/geneset/WP60>`_).
+Note that it supports dot notation as well, e.g., you can pass "genes.symbol".
 If "fields=all", all available fields will be returned.
 Default:
-    "symbol,name,taxid,entrezgene".
+    "_id,genes,name,description,source,author,date,is_public,taxid".

 species
 """""""
-    Optional, can be used to limit the gene hits from given species.
-You can use "common names" for nine common species (human, mouse, rat, fruitfly, nematode, zebrafish, thale-cress, frog and pig).
+    Optional, can be used to limit the geneset hits from given species.
+You can use "common names" for 17 common species.
 All other species, you can provide their taxonomy ids.
 See `more details here <data.html#species>`_.
 Multiple species can be passed using comma as a separator.
 Passing "all" will query against all available species.
 Default: all.

 size
 """"
-    Optional, the maximum number of matching gene hits to return (with a cap of 1000 at the moment).
+    Optional, the maximum number of matching geneset hits to return (with a cap of 1000 at the moment).
 Default: 10.

 from
 """"
-    Optional, the number of matching gene hits to skip, starting from 0.
+    Optional, the number of matching geneset hits to skip, starting from 0.
 Default: 0

 ..
 Hint:: The combination of "**size**" and "**from**" parameters can be used to get paging for large query: